Weekday Gospel Reflection

 27 The men marveled, saying, "What kind of man is this, that even the wind and the sea obey him?"

 This scene picked up from Matthew 8:18 when Jesus ordered his disciples to depart to the other side of the lake.
-In the journey, he fell asleep and a wind storm that periodically blows over the Sea of Galilee whipped the fishing boat out of control.
+On the journey, he fell asleep and a wind storm that periodically blew over the Sea of Galilee whipped the fishing boat out of control.
 The disciples panicked and woke the Lord only to be chided by him for their lack of faith.
 With his mere word, he calmed the sea and caused marvel among those in the boat.

 The early Church treasured stories like this for it read them allegorically.
 The boat represented the Church; the storm symbolized persecution; under these conditions, everyone panicked.
 Then, Jesus would "awake" and calm would return to the community as the persecution receded.
 In response, faith would grow.